 Not sure why you should purchase pull-up assist bands?
 Don’t just take it from me–– take it from a certified personal trainer:

-“Pull-up assist bands are a great tool for beginners to learn how to do pull-ups, and for intermediate exercises to improve their pulling strength,” Amanda Capritto, CPT, explains.
+“Pull-up assist bands are a great tool for beginners to learn how to do pull-ups, and for intermediate exercises to improve their pulling strength,” Amanda Capritto, GGR senior writer and certified personal trainer, explains.
 “These looped resistance bands allow people to move through the full range of motion with control and develop proper pull-up technique, as opposed to the common mistakes often seen in beginners: flailing, poor attempts at kipping, protracted (rounded) shoulder blades, and kicking the legs.”

 How to Choose the Best Pull-Up Assist Bands for You